moccalotto/kaos/_rulebook/notes.md

 **Omnicasting**:
-A magic user that does not meet the skill score requirements can still cast the given spell, but the HP drain is quadrupled.
+A magic user that does not meet the skill score requirements can still cast the given spell, but the HP strain is quadrupled.

 **Spell Specialization**:
 A cast can also specialize in a number of spells equal to the applicable skill score divided by 10.